Housing Details

 Rice hall was named for former Senator and Ambassador to the Netherlands John S. Rice.
 Rice Hall opened in 1957 as a men’s dormitory.
 Today, it houses 110 first-year students.
 Each room typically houses two students, with male and female bathrooms on each floor.
 All bathrooms in Rice Hall accommodate more than one person at a time and are single gender (male or female).

-Each of the 60 rooms in Rice Hall has a MicroFridge, at least one window shade, a bookshelf, and mirror.
+Each of the 60 air-conditioned rooms in Rice Hall has a MicroFridge, at least one window shade, and mirror.
 Each student is provided with an extra-long bed (39 inches x 80 inches x 6 1/2 inches), a desk and chair; a dresser and closet space.
-The beds have two lower height settings: the lowest setting has approximately 12 inches between the floor and the bottom of the bed; the other setting provides approximately 18 inches between the floor and the bottom of the bed.
-Students may also loft or bunk their beds by acquiring the additional pieces necessary to do so.
-These pieces will be available in your building lobby during the first several weeks of the fall semester, including first-year move-in day.

-For those interested in bringing a rug for your room, a good size approximation is 9’ x 12’.
-Learn more about personalizing your room, including what you may or may not bring to campus.
+For those interested in bringing a rug for your room, a good size approximation is 9' x 12'.
+Learn more about personalizing your room, including a suggested packing list, and what you may or may not bring to campus.

 Helpful Facts: